-Ever since I was a kid learning to ski in northern New Jersey, I dreamed of skiing in Colorado.
+Since I was a kid learning to ski in northern New Jersey, I have dreamed of skiing in Colorado.

 I even toyed with the idea of applying to the University of Colorado Boulder so that I could pack in more ski days per year.